 The Rose Institute stresses a high level of interaction between students and faculty.
 In their research on state and local government, students and faculty work side by side.
 Students receive guidance and instruction from professors, fellows and research associates experienced in the operations of both the public and private sectors.
+Senior staff works closely with Rose Institute student researchers on a number of projects.
 While every student has experience working with faculty members and senior staff on an individual basis, the Rose Institute student staff is overseen by senior student managers.

 Andrew Busch, Director

-Andrew E. Busch is Crown Professor of Government and George R. Roberts Fellow at Claremont McKenna College.
-He currently serves as Chair of the Government Department and Director of the Rose Institute of State and Local Government.
-He has authored or co-authored thirteen books on American politics, including Epic Journey: The 2008 Elections and American Politics, Revised post-midterm election version (2011) and The Constitution on the Campaign Trail: The Surprising Political Career of America’s Founding Document (2007), along with more than thirty articles and chapters.
+Dr. Andrew Busch (B.A.
+University of Colorado-Boulder, M.A. and Ph.D.
+University of Virginia) is Crown Professor of Government and George R. Roberts Fellow at Claremont McKenna College.
+He currently serves as Director of the Rose Institute of State and Local Government.
+He has authored or co-authored fifteen books on American politics, including The Rules and Politics of American Primaries (2020), A Brief History of Public Policy Since the New Deal (2019), Epic Journey: The 2008 Elections and American Politics, Revised post-midterm election version (2011) and The Constitution on the Campaign Trail: The Surprising Political Career of America’s Founding Document (2007), along with more than thirty articles and chapters.
 In 2007, he received a Fulbright fellowship to lecture on American politics at the Diplomatic Academy of Ukraine, and served as the Ann and Herbert Vaughan Fellow in the James Madison Program in American Ideals and Institutions at Princeton University in the 2009-2010 academic year.

 Kenneth P. Miller, Associate Director

 email@example.com | (909) 607-7575